What is fibjs?

 });

-In fibjs, to accomplish the same work, the code is as follows:
+In fibjs, the same work is done, the code is as follows:

 1